 The Genesis property is located northeast of Saskatchewan's Athabasca Basin, and within the prospective Wollaston-Mudjatk Transition Zone.
-Notably, where the WMTZ extends beneath the cover of the rocks of the younger Athabasca Basin, it hosts every one of Canada's operating uranium mines .
+Notably, where the WMTZ extends beneath the cover of the rocks of the younger Athabasca Basin, it hosts every one of Canada's operating uranium mines.
 The Genesis property is comprised of 53 mineral claims, totalling 200,677 hectares (495,883 acres).
-The claims begin 25 km to the Northeast of Eagle Point uranium mine operated by Cameco Corporation, and the claims extend 90 kilometres northeast to the Manitoba border along this prospective geological and structural domain.
+The claims begin 25 km to the northeast of Cameco Corporation's recently closed Eagle Point uranium mine, and extend 90 kilometres northeast to the Manitoba border along this prospective geological and structural domain.